 - 1994: AmeriCorps was founded by President Bill Clinton as a federal agency that engages millions of Americans in service through national service programs.
 VISTA predates AmeriCorps, but became an AmeriCorps Program when the agency was created.
 VISTA joined other National Service Programs under the umbrella of AmeriCorps, the federal agency dedicated to National Service in America.

-- 2003: NC Campus Compact becomes an AmeriCorps VISTA sponsor and the inaugural cohort of AmeriCorps VISTA members begin service to support civic and community engagement and service learning on North Carolina higher education campuses.
+- 2003: NC Campus Engagement (formerly NCCC) becomes an AmeriCorps VISTA sponsor and the inaugural cohort of AmeriCorps VISTA members begin service to support civic and community engagement and service learning on North Carolina higher education campuses.

-- 2017: NC Campus Compact founded the NC Afterschool Corps for VISTAs to support education focused programs and strengthen partnerships between campuses and community organizations.
+- 2017: We launched the NC Afterschool Corps for VISTAs to support education focused programs and strengthen partnerships between campuses and community organizations.

-- 2019: NC Campus Compact founded the NC Hunger Corps and the first Hunger Corps VISTAs were deployed to host sites across the state to build the capacity of food security programs on campuses and in communities.
+- 2019: We founded the NC Hunger Corps and the first Hunger Corps VISTAs were deployed to host sites across the state to build the capacity of food security programs on campuses and in communities.